 - Be empathic.

 - Do not promise confidentiality.
 Students may be reluctant to talk to the police, and while it is important to protect the student's confidentiality, it is also important to make sure that others who have some experience in these cases also have the information, especially if there is potential for further violence.
-Gently encourage the student to talk to someone, or call the police, or to talk to someone at the Counseling Center or Health Center.
+Gently encourage the student to talk to someone, or call the police, or to talk to someone in the Counseling and Career Center or Health Center.
 The most important concern is for the student's health and safety.